 The pursuit of any art form becomes an expression of a person’s individuality and creative nature.
 Expressing ourselves creatively adds to our ability to express ourselves in other situations.
 This includes professional and personal relationships of all kinds.

 Performing arts demands a level of self-expression that is deeply personal and unique to the individual.
-Those who practice it, be it in dance or theatrical arts, find themselves regularly exploring the richness of their expressive abilities.
-In many cases, those who have been unable to express themselves in other ways have found that solace in the outlet provided by the performing arts.
-As educators, we must ensure that the environment in which our students express their creativity remains safe and free of judgment, as Matt Buchanan instructs above.
+Those who practice it, be it in dance or theatrical arts, find themselves exploring the richness of their expressive abilities.
+In many cases, those who have been unable to express themselves in other ways find their outlet in performing arts.
+Therefore we must ensure that the environments our students express their creativity in remain safe and free of judgment, as Matt Buchanan instructs above.

 In as much as performing arts inspires our creative natures, it is also a confidence builder.
-After all, once we’ve created the expressive project of our choosing, we must still perform it or present it to an audience.
-This takes courage and a willingness to accept whatever reactions come as a result of us sharing this part of ourselves without sacrificing our integrity.
+After all, once we’ve created an expressive project we must still perform it or present it to an audience.
+This takes the courage to accept whatever reactions come from sharing this part of ourselves without sacrificing our integrity.

-Much of what makes us nervous in the first place is the fact that we have no idea what the response will be to our efforts.
-But somewhere deep down, we want it to be validating to us.
+Essentially we’re nervous because we don’t know what the response will be to our efforts.
+However, somewhere deep down we want it to be validating to us.
 As a result, we find ourselves imagining the horrific feelings we would experience if it was any less than that.

 Part of building confidence in performing arts is being able to let go of such expectations.
 We carry forward with our vision knowing it is the best representation of our inner creativity we can give in that moment.
 It is not wrong or right, perfect or imperfect—it simply is.